Balaklava

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ended June 2023 shows Balaklava's median income among taxpayers is $46,246.
-The average income in the suburb was $55,869 during this period.
-Both figures are below the national averages.
-In comparison, Rest of SA had a median income of $48,920 and an average of $58,933 for the same year.
-Based on Wage Price Index growth of 8.8% since June 2023, current estimates for Balaklava's median income would be approximately $50,316 by September 2025, with the average estimated at $60,785 during this period.
-The 2021 Census data indicates that household, family and personal incomes in Balaklava fall between the 6th and 13th percentiles nationally.
-Income brackets show that the predominant cohort spans 31.1% of locals (687 people) with incomes ranging from $400 to $799 per week, contrasting with the broader area where the $1,500 to $2,999 bracket leads at 27.5%.
-Despite modest housing costs allowing for 87.6% of income retention, Balaklava's total disposable income ranks at just the 11th percentile nationally.
+In AreaSearch's latest postcode level ATO data released for financial year 2023, Balaklava suburb had a median income among taxpayers of $46,246 and an average of $55,869.
+This was below the national average.
+Regional SA, meanwhile, had a median income of $48,920 and an average of $58,933.
+Based on Wage Price Index growth of 10.17% since financial year 2023, current estimates for Balaklava's median income would be approximately $50,949 and the average around $61,551 as of March 2026.
+According to the 2021 Census, household, family, and personal incomes in Balaklava all fell between the 6th and 13th percentiles nationally.
+Income brackets showed that the predominant cohort in Balaklava was 31.1% (662 people) in the $400 - $799 category, contrasting with the broader area where the $1,500 - $2,999 bracket led at 27.5%.
+Housing costs were modest, with 87.6% of income retained, but total disposable income ranked at just the 11th percentile nationally.

 Frequently Asked Questions - Income